mosip/mosip-infra/deployment/v3/mosip/mock-mv/README.md

 # Mock MV

 ## Introduction
-Mock MV reads the request from the queue and mocks the response for external "manual adjudication" and "verification" systems.
-Mock MV runs inside the cluster as a Kubernetes pod.
+Mock MV is the mock implementation of manual adjudication or verification system.
+Mock MV is a microservice installed inside MOSIP K8 cluster.

 ## Install